catenate/tanote/tanote brainstom.md

 Teaching Assistant
 note-taker

-Tags at top: list of tags. bold if selected for display filter (clicked). italic if tagged by currently selected note (in text of note after `#`).  list of @p are pulled from %pals, or ride with notes shared by others to you (*id est*, you are named as a reader).  bold @p for author of current version of note.  italic @p for readers of current version of note.  `*` displays all notes.  `/` displays all notes with backlinks to the currently selected note.  update when a version is added: when a local version is saved, when a note is shared (which also saves it), or when a version of a note is received.  ~~each tag needs to store a list of notes which referred to it in any version.~~
+Tags at top: set of tags. bold if selected for display filter (clicked). italic if tagged by currently selected note (in text of note after `#`).  list of @p are pulled from %pals, or ride with notes shared by others to you (*id est*, you are named as a reader).  bold @p for author of current version of note.  italic @p for readers of current version of note.  `*` displays all notes.  `/` displays all notes with backlinks to the currently selected note.  update when a version is added: when a local version is saved, when a note is shared (which also saves it), or when a version of a note is received.  ~~each tag needs to store a list of notes which referred to it in any version.~~

 > * / *later* other **~ponhec-picwen** __*tanote*__ that

 ---

-Notes in middle: list of notes which match the tags selected for display filter.  selected note (clicked) is bold.  click on a note to switch to it.  italic notes are those which still refer to the current note with a `[[]]` reference (backlink).  updated when a version is added.  ~~each note needs to maintain a list of other notes which referred to it in any version, and check whether the latest version still does.~~
+Notes in middle: set of notes which match the tags selected for display filter.  selected note (clicked) is bold.  click on a note to switch to it.  italic notes are those which still refer to the current note with a `[[]]` reference (backlink).  updated when a version is added.  ~~each note needs to maintain a list of other notes which referred to it in any version, and check whether the latest version still does.~~

 > **tanote idea**.  *tanote literate program*.  tanote overview.  tanote use cases.